SwanHub/Unbeatable-TicTacToe/README.md

 Secondary features:
   - Ask who wants to go first after each game.
   - Add an option to allow a random number generator to determine first move.
-  - Easy vs Hard mode (Easy mode = cpu chooses a random move)
+  - Easy/Medium/Hard mode (Easy mode = cpu chooses a random move)
   - A catalogue of 'given' nicknames the cpu offers the gamer at the start.
   - Keep track of record (w/l/t) throughout the program.
   - A delay function to make it seem like the system is thinking.
   - During delay: computer chirps the gamer.

 That's it!
 Works well.
-I could have created a few more methods for the purposes of cleanliness and order.
-C'est la vie.

-All comments, questions, concerns, suggestions welcome.
-Looking to collaborate on projects so reach out if you want to make something cool.
+# ISSUES:

+While I successfully created a game which keeps the user from winning, I also unfortunately created a game which doesn't win unless by user mistake.
+The vast majority of games will end in a 'tie'.
+If I revisit this game, I'll attempt to create a more offensive-minded algorithm, one which will actually try to trick you and set you up to lose.

+I would also continue to clean it and pare the code down.
+With a little more concerted effort on D.R.Y., I could get it down another hundred lines.